-- Channel number counts from 1, from top to bottom. - The vertical angles (elevation) in the table are design values. - The accurate values are in this lidar's angle correction file (see Section 1.4.3 Angle correction file and Section 3.1.4 Point cloud data analysis method). - Instrumented range: Actual measurement range, confined by the allocated Time of Flight (ToF) for each channel.
+- Channel number counts from 1, from top to bottom. - The vertical angles (elevation) in the table are design values. - The accurate values are in this lidar's angle correction file (see Angle correction file and Section 3.1.4 Point cloud data analysis method).